Client Data Protection Policy

 - Marketing and communications data includes your preferences in receiving marketing from us and our third parties and your communication preferences.

-- Other personal data contained in correspondence and documents which you may provide to us.
+- Other personal data contained in correspondence and documents which you or others on your behalf or in connection with your matter may provide to us.

 We may collect Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Much of this information may be supplied by you, or is provided by way of Welfare Data.